State call to action

 Take Action Now!

-It is always an appropriate time to reach out to your lawmakers with concerns.
+In addition to contacting the committee, it is always an appropriate time to reach out to your lawmakers with concerns.

 Prior to any additional hearings, Alaska advocates are encouraged to make contact with lawmakers and share your opposition to extra taxes on vapor products.